 You must claim this adjustment in the same reporting period that the amount payable was written off.
 Otherwise, you must apply for a refund within four years of the date the amount payable was written off.
 Learn more about bad debts in Bulletin CTB 001, Bad Debts (PDF, 231KB).

 If you received partial payment prior to write-off, you calculate the amount of the adjustment using the following formula:

 Adjustment amount = MRDT remitted X (amount unpaid ÷ total amount payable)

-If any of the amounts written off as bad debts are later recovered, you must remit the MRDT on the MRDT return for the period that the amount was recovered using the following formula:
+If any amounts written off as bad debts are later recovered, you must remit those amounts using the following formula: